A journey of a thousand miles starts with a first step.

 6. Eat like a caveman for 2 weeks

 This is not a silly or complicated diet.
 You just eat natural food…nothing made in a factory.
 If The Flintstones could have eaten it, then it’s in.
 If not, then it’s out.

 You don’t have to make fire with a stick and a piece of twine, you are allowed to use the cooker.
 You are also allowed cutlery, plates and folded swan napkins if you want.

 Have you ever wondered: where does it all go?

 Well now its time to find out!
 Pay for everything using a debit card from one bank account.
 Then download all the transactions for a month into a spreadsheet and group every purchase under a heading (food, utilities, transport etc) to see where it all goes.

 This should start to change your behaviour.
 As any CEO knows, what gets measured gets managed.

 8. Go a week without complaining

-The world may be beautiful and full of good things (see above) but it can also seem random, capricious and unfair.
+The world is full of good things (see above) but it can also seem unfair.
 Especially in the Prison Camp.

 9. Calculate your investing costs